 Curious cats who are interested in something they’ve seen might swivel their ears from side to side to home in on the noise.
 Cats that enjoy watching birds out of the window are most likely to adopt this ear position, as are guard cats or felines who regularly patrol the house.

-Cats have excellent hearing, so even if humans can’t hear what a cat can, it’s worth heeding a cat’s warning in case of intruders or other dangers that need checking out.
+Cats have excellent hearing, so even if humans can’t hear what a cat can hear, it’s worth heeding a cat’s warning in case of intruders or other dangers that need checking out.
 Otherwise, your cat is simply enjoying itself by watching the world go by.

 Ears Turned Back or Sideways